Färjestads Ishall

 Färjestads Ishall was an arena in Karlstad, Sweden.
 It was the home arena for the ice hockey team Färjestads BK.
-It opened on 4 November 1967 with the Swedish top division game Färjestads BK–Djurgårdens IF., where Färjestads BK won, 8–4.
+It was inaugurated on 4 November 1967 with the Swedish top division game Färjestads BK–Djurgårdens IF., where Färjestads BK won, 8–4.
 For a long time it held 8,000 people during sport events, but the capacity was later reduced to 4,700 when seating became common standard.
 Löfbergs Lila Arena replaced it as the home of Färjestad.